 NVMe storage, now with hardware encryption

-First of all, the 2020 SanDisk Extreme uses an NVMe SSD on the inside, as opposed to a SATA drive of the 2018 version.
+First of all, the 2020 SanDisk Extreme uses an NVMe SSD on the inside instead of a SATA drive of the 2018 version.
 As a result, it can deliver much faster performance.

-Equally significant is that the new drive now features built-in 256-bit AES hardware encryption, similar to that of the WD My Passport SSD.
+Equally significant is that the new drive now features built-in 256-bit AES hardware encryption, similar to the WD My Passport SSD.

 Excellent SanDisk Security utility

 Out of the box, the 2020 Extreme Portable SSD comes with the exFAT file system.
-It’ll work right away with Mac or Windows machine.
+It'll work right away with Mac or Windows machines.

 On the drive, you’ll note the installer of the SanDisk Security software for both platforms.
 Once installed, you’ll have the option to password protect the content of the drive.